 Munster real estate is some of the most expensive in Indiana, although Munster house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Munster is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Munster is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Munster who work in office and administrative support (14.11%), management occupations (12.04%), and sales jobs (10.40%).
+Unlike some towns, Munster isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Munster are a mix of both white- and blue-collar jobs.
+Overall, Munster is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Munster who work in management occupations (14.61%), sales jobs (11.17%), and office and administrative support (10.21%).

 Also of interest is that Munster has more people living here who work in computers and math than 95% of the places in the US.

-Munster is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Munster is a great place for families with children to consider.
+First of all, many other families with children live here, making Munster a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Munster has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Munster’s overall crime rate is lower than average for the country.

-The per capita income in Munster in 2010 was $36,559, which is wealthy relative to Indiana and the nation.
-This equates to an annual income of $146,236 for a family of four.
-However, Munster contains both very wealthy and poor people as well.
+The per capita income in Munster in 2018 was $42,177, which is wealthy relative to Indiana and the nation.
+This equates to an annual income of $168,708 for a family of four.

-Munster is a somewhat ethnically-diverse town.
+Munster is a very ethnically-diverse town.
 The people who call Munster home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Munster residents report their race to be White, followed by Asian.
+The greatest number of Munster residents report their race to be White, followed by Black or African-American.
 Munster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.75% of the town’s residents.
-Important ancestries of people in Munster include Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 12.70% of the town’s residents.
+Important ancestries of people in Munster include German, Polish, Irish, Italian, and English.

 The most common language spoken in Munster is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Langs. of India.